massimilianofurlan/algorithmic_pricing/README.md

 # Algorithmic pricing with coarse memory
+Extension of [Calvano et al. (2020)](https://www.aeaweb.org/articles?id=10.1257/aer.20190623) in JuliaLang.
 Agents perfectly remember their own past prices, but have limited memory of their rival's past prices.

+### Usage
+Install [JuliaLang](https://julialang.org) and the required dependencies.
+Use config.TOML to change the initial configurations of the experiment.
+Run ``` julia --threads=auto main.jl``` in terminal.

-### Dependencies (Julia):
+### Dependencies
 ```
 import Pkg;
 Pkg.add("TOML");